How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 • dry cough interspersed with blood;

-• a characteristic feature - rashes on the hands and feet, allergic dermatitis;
+• a characteristic feature is rashes on the hands and feet, allergic dermatitis;

-• appendicitis with the accumulation of larvae in the blind process.
+• appendicitis with accumulation of larvae in the caecum.

-Children also have various disorders of the nervous system - drowsiness, lethargy, nervousness, and sometimes convulsions and seizures.
+Children also experience a variety of nervous system disorders - drowsiness, lethargy, nervousness, and sometimes convulsions and seizures.

-1. Burning and itching in the anus.
-At the site of scratching, there are mucosal damage.
+1. Burning and itching in anus.
+There is damage to the mucous membranes at the site of scratching.

 2. Signs of allergies – dermatitis, conjunctivitis.